Why Backups Matter

 How often should I back up my computer?

-Is OneDrive enough as a backup?
+Is OneDrive or Google Drive the same as a backup?